Harpsichord

-This harpsichord is the work of two celebrated makers: originally constructed by Andreas Ruckers in Antwerp (1646), it was later remodeled and expanded by Pascal Taskin in Paris (1780).
+This harpsichord is the work of two celebrated makers: originally constructed by Andreas Ruckers in Antwerp (1646), it was later remodeled and expanded in a process called grand ravalement by Pascal Taskin in Paris (1780).

-A harpsichord (Note: clavicembalo; clavecin; Cembalo; clavecín; cravo; клавеси́н (translit. klavesín or klavesin); klavecimbel; klawesyn) is a keyboard instrument that makes its sound by plucking a set of strings.
+A harpsichord is a keyboard instrument that makes its sound by plucking a set of strings.
 In a harpsichord, depressing a key raises its back end within the instrument, which in turn lifts one or more jacks, each a thin strip of wood holding a small plectrum made from quill or plastic; each plectrum plucks a single string.
 The strings are under tension on a soundboard, which is mounted in a wooden case; the soundboard amplifies the vibrations from the strings so that the listeners can hear them.
 Harpsichord often include more than one choir of strings.
-Various devices are used to select which choir will sound when playing; these can include simple levers, or in more elaborate instruments the deployment of more than one keyboard (Note: In virtually all instances, "more than one" means two.
+Various devices are used to select which choir will sound when playing; these can include simple levers, or in more elaborate instruments the deployment of more than one keyboard.
+(Note: In virtually all instances, "more than one" means two.
 For the one known three-manual instrument, see Hieronymus Albrecht Hass.
-For forged three-manual instruments, see Leopoldo Franciolini.).
+For forged three-manual instruments, see Leopoldo Franciolini.)

 The term denotes the whole family of similar plucked-keyboard instruments, including the smaller virginals, muselar, and spinet.
 The harpsichord was widely used in Renaissance and Baroque music, both for purposes of accompaniment and as a solo instrument.
 During the Baroque era, the harpsichord was a standard part of the continuo group.
 During the late 18th century, with the spread of the piano, the harpsichord gradually disappeared from the musical scene (except in opera, where it continued to be used to accompany recitative).
 In the 20th century, it made a resurgence, being used in historically informed performance of older music, in new compositions, and in certain styles of popular music.